mrmonarch20/Task-CI-CD/README.md

    ```
    > **Note**: The Docker image has been pushed to a public repository on Docker Hub.

+4. **Verify the Application**:
+   - Open a browser and navigate to `http://localhost:5000/` to confirm the Flask application is running.
+   - You can also check a specific endpoint like `/health` for a health check.

 ---

 ## Terraform Infrastructure Setup